devlongs/devlongs/README.md

 I enjoy writing smart contracts (especially with the diamond standard 💎).

 I'm a developer that loves simplifying things.
 I love breaking down complex problems into simple, easy to understand solutions.
+Aside coding, I love to hangout with friends & family, play and watch soccer games.